Loyalty cards encourage you to come back for your next coffee, pizza or supermarket shop.

 1) Simple short-term goals

 How long will take you to get that free meal or money off your next bill?
 If it will be days or weeks, you will probably be very interested and put the loyalty card straight into your wallet.
 A few months, well perhaps…

-I’m old enough to remember Green Shield Stamps and the catalogue showing the rewards you could save up for.
-My sister and I campaigned for things like a new car or a motorboat, but my parents opted boringly for a set of mugs or a new frying pan, something they could save up for in months not years.
+Your parents may remember Green Shield Stamps and the catalogue showing the rewards you could save up for.
+My sister and I fancied the exotic, expensive things like a motorboat, but my parents opted for the mundane – a set of mugs or a new frying pan, something they could save up for in months not years.

 2) Visible progress